 Wall Street’s view of Casey’s

-Investors looking for exposure to Casey’s through ETFs can invest in the iShares S&P Mid-Cap 400 Value (IJJ).
-CASY makes up 0.60% of IJJ.
+Investors looking for exposure to Casey’s through ETFs might consider the First Trust Consumer Staples AlphaDEX Fund (FXG).
+CASY makes up 0.81% of FXG.